spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/mac.rst

 `Docker <https://www.docker.com/what-container/>`__ is a portable (Linux, macOS, Windows) container platform.

-In the context of SCT, it can be used:
+In the context of SCT, it can be used to test SCT in a specific OS environment; this is much faster than running a fully fledged virtual machine.

-- To run SCT on Windows, until SCT can run natively there
-- For development testing of SCT, faster than running a full-fledged virtual machine
-- <your reason here>

 Basic Installation (No GUI)
 ***************************